J-Wall/bee-tracking/README.md

 cond_gen.py should be run prior to multi_tracker.py for batch processing, although multi_tracker can also be run on it's own.

 post_process.py provides useful functions for interactively manipulating trajectory data but is not currently implemented to be run as a program.

+traj_hmm.py provides functions for fitting a Hidden Markov Model with Gaussian emission probabilities.